-- (1) The Association must open an account in the name of the Association with a financial institution from which all expenditure of the Association is made and into which all funds received by the Association are deposited. - (2) Subject to any restrictions imposed at a general meeting, the committee may approve expenditure on behalf of the Association. - (3) The committee may authorise the treasurer to expend funds on behalf of the Association up to a specified limit without requiring approval from the committee for each item on which the funds are expended. - (4) All cheques, drafts, bills of exchange, promissory notes and other negotiable instruments of the Association must be signed by - (a) 2 committee members; or - (b) one committee member and a person authorised by the committee. - (5) All funds of the Association must be deposited into the Association's account within 5 working days after their receipt.
+- (1) The Association must open an account in the name of the Association with a financial institution from which all expenditure of the Association is made and into which all funds received by the Association are deposited. - (2) Subject to any restrictions imposed at a general meeting, the committee may approve expenditure on behalf of the Association. - (3) The committee may authorise the treasurer to expend funds on behalf of the Association up to a specified limit without requiring approval from the committee for each item on which the funds are expended. - (4) All cheques, drafts, bills of exchange, promissory notes and other negotiable instruments of the Association must be signed or in the case of payments made by electronic means authorised by - (a) 2 committee members; or - (b) one committee member and a person authorised by the committee. - (5) All funds of the Association must be deposited into the Association's account within 5 working days after their receipt.